Crackdown (video game series): Influence on other games

 Various video game websites considered the Crackdown series as one of the best open-world video games to date.
 Ron Whitaker from The Escapist included it in its "8 Awesome Open World Games" list, stating that "open world games have improved a lot since then, but Crackdown is still a stellar example of the genre."
 Game Journalist James Alexander Callum from Pixel Bedlam dubbed Crackdown as one of the most underrated video games of all time, adding also that the game was "more than just a Grand Theft Auto clone on steroids."
 On the other hand, Ritwik Mitra of Game Rant ranked Crackdown 2 at #7 in his "Best Open-World Games Where Players Don't Need To Think Too Much", considering it as "the best game in the series".

 The games left a large impact on the open-world genre.
 James Hunt of Den of Geek described the first Crackdown game as "the first in a line of original, postmodern superhero creations on games consoles, and great fun to boot."
-Its formula of controlling super-powered beings in a massive sandbox environment, using their abilities to cause mayhem and destruction, as well as ollecting orbs in an open world environment to increase a character's abilities, have influenced other video game series such as Infamous, Prototype, Saints Row, The Saboteur, and Just Cause 2.
+Its formula of controlling super-powered beings in a massive sandbox environment, using their abilities to cause mayhem and destruction, as well as collecting orbs in an open world environment to increase a character's abilities, have influenced other video game series such as Infamous, Prototype, Saints Row, The Saboteur, and Just Cause 2.
 Keiichiro Toyama cited Crackdown as a big influence in developing his award-winning game Gravity Rush, stating that he "really liked the aspect of unlocking skills and becoming more powerful, and achieving a higher level of freedom as you become more powerful".